 We support the statement that if measurement uncertainty is high, an estimate is less relevant than it would be if it were subject to low measurement uncertainty.
 We also support the conclusion that measurement uncertainty can make financial information less relevant.
-However, we question the helpfulness of adding measurement uncertainty as a separate issue for relevance of information in Chapter 2.
-Other factors of relevance, for example existence uncertainty, a low probability of a flow of economic benefits and separability listed as part of the recognition guidance in paragraphs 5.13-5.21 of Chapter 5, are not embedded in the context of relevance of information in Chapter 2.
-Furthermore, information about measurement uncertainty in Chapter 2 and the discussion of measurement uncertainty in subsequent chapters seems to lead to unnecessary duplication.
+However, we question whether it is helpful to add measurement uncertainty as a separate issue for relevance of information in Chapter 2.

+It seems inconsistent to embed measurement uncertainty as one factor in Chapter 2.
+Other factors of relevance, for example existence uncertainty, low probability of a flow of economic benefits and separability listed as part of the recognition guidance in paragraphs 5.13-5.21 of Chapter 5, are not embedded in the context of relevance of information in Chapter 2.
+Furthermore, the information about measurement uncertainty in Chapter 2 and the discussion of measurement uncertainty in subsequent chapters seems to be duplication.
 We think the Conceptual Framework should be as concise as possible to increase the understandability of the conceptual guidance.
 Thus, instead of highlighting measurement uncertainty in Chapter 2, we think it would be more helpful and understandable to give more prominence about measurement uncertainty and its implication as part of the recognition and measurement guidance.